docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 ## Updating Parameters Dynamically

 Parameters can be updated dynamically based on user interaction with any related parameter.
 The time to update is during the `exSelValidateParamChanged` selector.
 Use ChangeParam in the [Export Param Suite](suites.md#exporters-suites-export-param-suite) to make the change.
 Then, set `exParamChangedRec.rebuildAllParams` to true before returning.
-If you don’t set that flag, parameters may appear out of order after a change.
+If you don't set that flag, parameters may appear out of order after a change.

 ---

-## Supporting “Match Source”
+## Supporting "Match Source"

 The exporter must set `exExporterInfoRec.canMatchSource` to true.
 This will add the Match Source button to the Video tab in the Export Settings.